MohamedHamzawi/Shirt_Sales_Analysis_And_Forecasting/README.md

-# Shirt Orders Sales Analysis
+# Shirt Orders Sales Analysis And Forecasting

-## Name: peter ramzy
-## Email: beterramzy667@gmail,com
-# Overview
-This project analyzes shirt order sales data to derive insights on revenue trends, customer preferences, and order distributions.
+This project covers the analysis and forecasting shirt order sales.
+The analyis of the data aims to derive insights on revenue trends, customer preferences, and order distributions.
 The analysis spans data loading, cleaning, merging, and exploratory data analysis.
+The forecasting aims to predict the number of shirt sales for the next specific number of days.
+The forecasting encorprates a time-series machine-learning forecasting model called ARIMA.
+The model is then evaluated using a couple of metrics and monitored using mlflow.
+Then the model was deployed using streamlit

  # Data Processing Steps
 ### Loading Data: Data is loaded from three sources: customer, product, and orders databases.